AndrianBdn/nginx-auto-acme/README.md

 **Do not change** 443 and 80 port mappings, otherwise this letsencrypt wont be able to issue TLS certificate.

-First run will take some time to generate dhparams
+First run will take some time to generate dhparams.

+You can optionally specify SLACK_CH_URL to Incoming Slack WebHook.
+If some domain could not be resolved, it will be posted in that channel.

 ## TLS 1.2 by default